Sophie-Senge/weather_app/README.md

 ## Mock-Up

-The following image shows my application's appearance and functionality:
+The following image shows my application's appearance and functionality- design is retro:

 ![The weather app includes a search option, a list of cities, and a five-day forecast and current weather conditions for London.](./assets/Screenshot%202023-01-31%20at%2011.06.40%20PM.png)